dalbir/fileSysCrawler/README.md

 # File System Crawler

-This is a repository with a built in crawler and REST API interface for interacting with file system for the user-defined location.
+This is a file system crawler with REST API interface for interacting with file system for any user-defined location.

 ## Features!